 In 1863, Cleveland assumed his first public office when he received an appointment as an assistant district attorney of Erie County, New York, which included the City of Buffalo.
 Two years later, he entered the political arena, losing a close election for district attorney.
 His next foray was in 1870 when Erie County voters elected him as their sheriff.
 Serving from 1871 to 1873 Cleveland received mixed reviews, but few questioned his honesty in office.
 In one of the more distasteful duties of his job, Cleveland served as the executioner of two men convicted of capital crimes.

 After leaving office in 1873, Cleveland returned to his law practice.
 In 1881, Democratic Party leaders sought to capitalize on Cleveland’s reputation for honesty by convincing him to run for Mayor of Buffalo.
-Cleveland accepted the nomination with the proviso that some less-than-savory candidates be left off of the Democratic ticket with him.
+Cleveland accepted the nomination with the proviso that some less-than-savory candidates be left off of the Democratic ticket.
 Cleveland won the election on November 8, 1881, by a wide margin over his Republican opponent, Milton C. Beebe.
 Taking office on January 2, 1882, Cleveland immediately went to work cleaning up the city figuratively and literally.
 One of the first items on his agenda was improving Buffalo’s sewage and sanitation system.
 While doing so, Cleveland ruffled the feathers of local politicians by awarding contracts to low-bidders rather than political cronies.
 He soon earned the nickname “Veto Mayor” because of his penchant for rejecting bloated municipal contracts.

 By June 1882, Cleveland’s accomplishments in Buffalo began catching the eye of reform-minded Democrats at the state level.
 In September, delegates at the party’s state convention in Syracuse nominated Cleveland for Governor of New York.
 On November 7, 1882, Cleveland defeated his Republican opponent, Charles J. Folger, by over 200,000 votes.
 Two weeks later, on November 20, Cleveland resigned as Mayor of Buffalo.